h0ssimo/h0ssimo.github.io/_drafts/articles/workflow-controlling-sewing-lines-using-zbrush-and-substance-painter.md

 The whole idea, is simply to create a mask while sculpting in ZBrush.
 Then, when you import your model to Substance Painter, it's just a matter of applying the created mask to the desired material.
 And BOOM!
 You are in the driving seat!

-This showcased workflow, could be used for any sorts of similar things, like zippers; then you can assign metal material to that section in Substance Painter.

 ### Important Notes Before Starting

 * Your mesh has to have proper UVs.